BODIES - BASIC ANATOMY AND PHYSIOLOGY

 1. A complex, self-regenerating and largely self-healing system with a fractal design.
 This is quite special and unlike the design of anything man-made at this time.
 For details, read Fractals.

 What does alive mean?
-When one says a body is alive, it mean that it is functioning as a complex, self-regenerating system.
+When one says a body is alive, it means that it is functioning as a complex, self-regenerating system.
+If a body “dies”, it means that it no longer functions as a complex, self-regenerating system.

 All bodies contain cells that are organized into tissues, organelles, organs and body systems.
 These systems can be divided into: